 Fill out the forms

-Your affidavit states the facts that support the order you're asking the court to make.
+Sections 6 and 7 of Form 29 likely won’t have enough space for you to write everything you want to tell the court.
+Use the Affidavit (Form 45) to write down all the facts that support the order you're asking the court to make.
+Give as much detail as you can.
 This is your evidence.
 You can give your evidence in person in court instead of filing an affidavit.
-But your application might go more smoothly if you file an affidavit containing your evidence.
-Some court registries might require you to file an affidavit.
+But if you file an affidavit containing your evidence, it will be less stressful and you’ll be less likely to forget something.

 For more information about what to put into an affidavit or say in court, see:

-For more information about what kind of order you can ask for, see What happens if the other person doesn't follow an agreement?
+For more information about what to do if someone doesn’t follow an order or agreement, see What happens if the other person doesn't follow an agreement?

 Paperwork can be tedious and tiring.
 But you don't have to do it all at once.
 Remember to take breaks and drink water.